 It might seem obvious, but if you find you are often more tired than not, you probably need more sleep.
-Creating a simple routine helps you sleep better and benefits your overall health.
+Creating a simple routine helps you sleep better and benefits your overall health, and this guide to sleep can help.

 Among the detrimental effects of inadequate sleep are diminished alertness, concentration and psychomotor function, plus insufficient sleep is associated with hormonal changes that can lead to increased appetite and weight gain.
 Additionally, there is evidence of immune system impairment leading to increased susceptibility to infection.